NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

     - `ProposalValidatorImpl` is now largely implemented with extensive tests.
     - The core validation logic for `PrepareValidatorImpl` is implemented, and its unit tests are passing.
     - `CommitValidatorImpl` is implemented, and its unit tests are passing.
-    - Ensure `RoundChangeMessageValidatorImpl` has complete validation rules as per the QBFT specification and Besu's implementation. **The immediate next step is implementing `RoundChangeMessageValidatorImpl` and its tests.**
+    - **Current Focus:** Implementing `RoundChangeMessageValidatorImpl` and resolving associated compilation errors across dependent crates (including `ProposalValidatorImpl`, `QbftBlockHeightManager`, `RoundChangeManager`, and factory implementations).
+Significant debugging effort has been applied to address issues like private constructors, incorrect function arguments, missing trait implementations, and logic errors in tests.
+    - **Immediate Next Step:** Verify the recent code changes by running `cargo test --package neura_qbft_core --lib` to check if the compilation errors related to `RoundChangeMessageValidatorImpl` and its usage have been resolved.
-    - Complete the implementation of `MessageValidatorFactoryImpl` and `RoundChangeMessageValidatorFactoryImpl` to correctly instantiate the validator implementations.
-(This is largely done, but may need minor tweaks as validator `new` methods evolve).
+    - Complete the implementation of `MessageValidatorFactoryImpl` and `RoundChangeMessageValidatorFactoryImpl` to correctly instantiate the validator implementations (ongoing adjustments based on debugging).

 3. **Implement QBFT State Machine Logic (Continued):**
     - Flesh out the internal logic of methods within `QbftRound`, `QbftBlockHeightManager`, and `QbftController`.
 This involves: